peteash10/bugpowder/README.md

 - [The archive on display in 2018.](https://art.peteashton.com/OZA/)

 ## Stats
-Calculations are based comparing the taking the size of the scanned files and comparing them to the physical percentage of zines scanned.
+Estimated time scales are based comparing the taking the physical height of the scanned files vs the total height of the zines (converted to A4).
+I also use this percentage to estimate the total file size.

 -	Date of first scan: 	6 June 2024
--	This page updated: 	8 July 2024
+-	This page updated: 	11 July 2024
--	Pages scanned: 	1,745
--	Scanned filesize: 	25.08	GB
+-	Size of scanned files: 	27.68	GB
--	Height of scanned zines:	198	mm
+-	Height of scanned zines:	215	mm
 -	Total height of zines:	3,750	mm
--	Estimated total filesize	950.00	GB
+-	Estimated total filesize	965.58	GB
--	Boxes scanned:	0.40	/ 15
+-	Boxes scanned:	0.43	/ 15
--	Progress: 	2.64%
+-	Progress: 	2.87%
--	**Estimated day of final scan:	17 September 2026**
+-	**Estimated day of final scan:	26 October 2026**

 ## The zines